pineunity/apmec/doc/source/contributor/vnfd_template_description.rst

        template_name: A name to be given to the template.

     topology_template:
-       Describes the topology of the VNF under node_template field.
+       Describes the topology of the MEA under node_template field.
        node_template:
-           Describes node types of a VNF.
+           Describes node types of a MEA.
            VDU:
                Describes properties and capabilities of Virtual Deployment Unit.